vanya-vasya/website-4-bird/SECURE-PROCESSOR_ENV_SETUP.md

-# NetworkPay Environment Variables Setup
+# Secure-Processor Environment Variables Setup

-This file contains the environment variables configuration for the NetworkPay payment gateway integration.
+This file contains the environment variables configuration for the Secure-Processor payment gateway integration.

 ## Required Environment Variables